Formalising Ordinal Partition Relations Using Isabelle/HOL: Theorems formalised

 The ultimate objective of the project was to formalise Larson's proof \cite{Jean} of the following unpublished result by E.C.
 Milner: \begin{theorem} For all $m \in \mathbb{N}$, $\omega^\omega\arrows(\omega^\omega, m)$. \end{theorem} While working towards that objective, many set-theoretic prerequisites had to be formalised, notably Cantor Normal Form, indecomposable ordinals and many elementary properties of order types.
 Her paper contains, as a simpler example of the methods she employed, a proof of Specker's theorem \cite{Speckerord}: \begin{theorem}[Specker] For all $m<\omega$, $\omega^2\arrows(\omega^2, m)$\end{theorem} Although not strictly necessary, the proof of Theorem \ref{specker} was formalised as a warmup exercise, as it is structured similarly to the proof of Theorem \ref{larsonresult}.
 The project also required the formalisation of a short but difficult (and error filled) proof by Erd\H{o}s and Milner \cite{erdos-theorem-partition-corr}: \begin{theorem}[Erd\H{o}s-Milner] For all $n<\omega$ and for all $\alpha <\omega_1$,

 \end{theorem}

 The last significant side project necessitated by Larson's proof of Theorem~\ref{larsonresult} was to formalise the Nash-Williams partition theorem, as presented by \stevo~\cite{MR2603812}.
+The main objects in Nash-Williams' theorem are families of finite subsets of $\omega$.
+We introduce some notation and definitions regarding such sets.

-For this we need a little notation: for a set $A$ and integer $k\ge0$, let $[A]^k$ be the set of all the $k$-element subsets of~$A$.
+\begin{notation} (1) Let $A$ be any subset of $\omega$.
+We write $[A]^{<\omega}$ for the set of all finite subsets of $A$ and $[A]^{\infty}$ for the set of all infinite subsets of $A$.
+For an integer $k\ge0$, let $[A]^k$ be the set of all the $k$-element subsets of~$A$.